Firefighters tackle fire in North Yorkshire village

-North Yorkshire Fire and Rescue Service say they are currently at the scene of a fire off the A63, in Monk Fryston having been called in shortly after 6.30pm.
+North Yorkshire Fire and Rescue Service say they were called out at 8.10pm last night (January 29) to Tomlinson Way in Sherburn in Elmet near Selby.

-READ MORE: Man found dead at home - police search for family

-A service spokesman said: "Both Selby appliances were called to attend reports of a fire in a large shed measuring approx 30m x 60m."

 Comments: Our rules